 I decided to experiment with Zucchini Latkes when I wanted to explore a gluten-free option for friends.
 They turned out great.
 Fresh and light without losing their delectable crunchiness.
-It appears Zucchini Latkes are catching on.
-This summer, just after we’d tested our recipes and done our photo shoot, we were delighted to see Zucchini Latkes appear on several restaurant menus.
+We now have vegan substitutions too!

 - 3 large zucchinis, grated

 - 1 egg, lightly beaten*

 - 1/4 cup finely grated Parmesan cheese*

 - 1 tbsp fresh thyme + extra for garnish

 - 1 tsp salt